General Rules

 attribute.
 Queries violating this rule will fail during execution if

-is unspecified or true (if strict
+strict is unspecified or true (if strict is false,

 the out of scope targets will simply be skipped with a warning).
 The